Sholola-Gbolahan/Advance-react/src/Note.md

 - Learnt the error condition is going to be display when isLoading is set to false
 - learnt isLoading is set to false right after the catch can only be initiated if data is loaded successfully.
 - Learnt setIsError is set inside of the catch for the error message to be display in Jsx when the data is not fetched.

+#### 028 Fetch Error Gotcha
+- Learnt  fetch doesn't consider 404 as error
+- Learnt the error can be fixed by for the ok property in the data
+- Learnt the ok has it value true when data is present and false when data is not present
+- Learnt this approach is not needed with tehe use of axios